zhetai/motia/README.md

 Motia lets developers create, test, and deploy production-ready AI agents in minutes, in a framework that will feel familar to software engineering teams.
 Write your agent logic in the languages and package you know and love.
 Visualize execution in real-time, and deploy without DevOps headaches.

+*Motia is currently in Alpha.
+This means we're actively developing, iterating quickly, and looking for feedback from early adopters like you!*

 ## The Problem Motia Solves

 Building production-grade AI agents is tough.
 You're usually forced to choose: